Submission guidelines

 We only accept electronic submissions, and only in DOC/DOCX, RTF, or Pages format.
 Please do not submit in any format other than those specified here.
 Doing so will earn you an automatic rejection.
 We want to spend our time reading your story, not wrangling with the format or trying to access it online somewhere.

-The story should be in standard manuscript format, so double-spaced, 12pt font, and in a very readable font (such as Courier or Times New Roman).
+The story should be in standard manuscript format, so double-spaced and in a very readable 12pt font (such as Courier or Times New Roman).
 If you don’t know what standard manuscript format is, read Bill Shunn’s great article.
 If we can’t read it easily, it will be rejected.

-Before submitting, please make sure your ISFDB entry and/or Wikipedia entry are up to date (if you have them).
-We tend to review those (especially ISFDB) to get a better feel for your overall body of work.
+Before submitting, please make sure your ISFDB entry (if you have one) is up-to-date.
+We tend to review ISFDB to get a better feel for your overall body of work.
 Your bibliography may even suggest to us that you’d be great for a future project we have.
 Who knows?